 - E. Notification of Investigation/Charge Letter Once the Title IX Coordinator or Deputy Title IX Coordinator receives the Formal Complaint not subject to dismissal, a Managing Coordinator will be assigned.
-The Managing Coordinator will send the Respondent a Notification of Investigation/Charge Letter that contains, at minimum, the following information: - Date(s) or approximate date(s) of the alleged incident(s); - Time(s) or approximate time(s) of the alleged incident(s); - Name(s) of the Respondent(s) involved in the alleged incident(s); - Details of the alleged incident(s) sufficient to permit the Respondent(s) to prepare for an investigation; - Alleged conduct violation(s); - Range of potential sanctions; - A copy of the Formal Complaint; and - Names of the investigator(s) assigned to the complaint.
+The Managing Coordinator will send the Respondent a Notification of Investigation/Charge Letter that contains, at minimum, the following information: - Date(s) or approximate date(s) of the alleged incident(s); - Time(s) or approximate time(s) of the alleged incident(s); - Name(s) of the Complainant(s) involved in the alleged incident(s); - Details of the alleged incident(s) sufficient to permit the Respondent(s) to prepare for an investigation; - Alleged conduct violation(s); - Range of potential sanctions; and - A copy of the Formal Complaint.

 The Managing Coordinator will notify the Respondent of their right to have an advisor of their choosing present with them at this meeting.
+The name(s) of the investigators will be provided as soon as investigators are assigned.

 The Complainant will also be provided with a copy of the Notification of Investigation/Charge Letter.
+The name(s) of the investigators will be provided as soon as investigators are assigned.